Monday, June 3, 2019

 Her mother successfully convinced her, and Indumati happily agreed to marry Prince Veer.

 After a few months, she married Prince Veer.
 He was a very noble prince.
 The night she reached her husband's palace, a new challenge awaited her.
-Every night she heard a loud hissing sound.
-She wandered around the castle but no avail.
+Every night, she heard a loud hissing sound.
+She wandered around the castle but to no avail.
 After having several sleepless nights, she asked her mother-in-law.

 Her mother-in-law, the reigning queen, told her about a curse.
-She said to her that a shape-shifting snake Maneka wanted to take revenge from their clan.
+She said to her that a shape-shifting snake, Maneka, wanted to take revenge from their clan.
 The snake was determined to kill every prince who married and was about to ascend the throne.
 Now that Price Veer had married Indumati and was soon going to ascend the throne.
 Maneka was back to take her revenge.

 Once Maneka came, Indumati said, 'I want you to kill my husband.
 My father married me to him without my will.
 I will help you take your revenge.'